vruusmann/openscoring.io/_posts/2022-05-06-sklearn_prediction_postprocessing.md

 There is no limit to child transformer's complexity, except that it cannot encapsulate a full-blown model.

-Additionally, the `sklearn2pmml` package provides a `sklearn2pmml.postprocessing.BusinessDecisionTransformer` transformer, which generates rich `OutputField` elements following the ["decision" result feature](https://dmg.org/pmml/v4-4-1/Output.html#xsdElement_Decisions) conventions.
+Additionally, the `sklearn2pmml` package provides the `sklearn2pmml.postprocessing.BusinessDecisionTransformer` transformer, which generates rich `OutputField` elements following the ["decision" result feature](https://dmg.org/pmml/v4-4-1/Output.html#xsdElement_Decisions) conventions.

 ## Examples ##